Digital newspapers: the e-paper collection

 Most newspaper publishers distribute not only printed editions but also digital versions of the same content featuring the same layout - so-called e-papers - for their subscribers to access via the Internet.
 The German National Library has been collecting these e-paper editions of daily newspapers since 2010.

 The German National Library developed an automatic process in conjunction with a service provider, outermedia GmbH, in Berlin in order to handle the large amounts of data.
-This is now used to collect the editions of 1,193 daily newspapers from the publishers' servers, to convert them into PDF/A format which is suitable for long-term preservation, and to enter them into the German National Library's catalogue and archive systems.
-In January 2016 users were able to access roughly 1 million issues containing over 44 million pages online in the reading rooms.
-Approximately 30,000 new issues containing more than 1.2 million pages are added each month.
+This is now used to collect the editions of about 1,200 daily newspapers from the publishers' servers, to convert them into PDF/A format which is suitable for long-term preservation, and to enter them into the German National Library's catalogue and archive systems.
+In January 2018 users were able to access roughly 1,5 million issues containing over 45 million pages online in the reading rooms.

 How does the collecting of e-paper editions affect users?